credmark/credmark-models-py/models/examples/geometry/README.md

 ## Sharing classes across models

-Our *circle* models, *CircleCircumference* and *CircleArea* derive from a common class, *Circle*, which is itself a model.
+Our _circle_ models, _CircleCircumference_ and _CircleArea_ derive from a common class, _Circle_, which is itself a model.

 Note that any class in the model engine can be accessed starting from the engines's root, which is automatically added to sys.path.
-Our *Circle* class can therefore be imported using:
+Our _Circle_ class can therefore be imported using:

 ```
 from models.geometry.circle import Circle
 ```

-The superclass *Circle*:
+The superclass _Circle_:

-* retrieves a required input variable,
+- retrieves a required input variable,
-* logs an error, if it's missing, and
+- logs an error, if it's missing, and
-* returns the model's result.
+- returns the model's result.

 Subclasses only perform the computation, making them easy to implement and read.

 ## Sharing models (by calling models from models)

-Our *sphere* models, *SphereArea* and *SphereVolume* take a different approch.
+Our _sphere_ models, _SphereArea_ and _SphereVolume_ take a different approch.
 They don't share a superclass, although they could of course.
 Instead, they demonstrate how a model can use another model's output.

-In the parent directory (geometry), we've implemented a *pi* model that simply returns the constant math.pi.
+In the parent directory (geometry), we've implemented a _pi_ model that simply returns the constant math.pi.
 That model is invoked as follows:

 ```
 pi = self.context.run_model('pi')['value']
 ```

-This uses the object's context to have the engine run the *pi* model.
-The *pi* model, like every model, returns a dictionary of values that include:
+This uses the object's context to have the engine run the _pi_ model.
+The _pi_ model, like every model, returns a dictionary of values that include:

-* the model's name,
+- the model's name,
-* its output, and
+- its output, and
-* a list of model dependencies, including itself.
+- a list of model dependencies, including itself.

-The output's key is "result" which, by convention, is a dictionary with includes the key confusingly called "value".
+The output's key is "output" which, by convention, is a dictionary with includes the key confusingly called "value".
 In this case, "value"'s value is math.pi.
 We use this value when computing the area and volumes of our spheres.

 ## Model name clashes.

-We can run the *pi* model as follows:
+We can run the _pi_ model as follows:

 ```
 echo {} | ./run_model.py --chain_id=1 --block_number=1 --model_name=pi --model_path=models/geometry --provider=https://mainnet.infura.io/v3/12345